Nationwide Pain & Injury Medical Expert Witness

 IME — Common Attorney Questions

-- An IME provides an objective, independent assessment of a claimant's condition by a physician who has no treating relationship with the individual.
+- An IME provides an objective, independent assessment of a claimant's condition by a physician who has no prior treating relationship with the individual.
 In litigation, IMEs are used to evaluate the diagnosis, causation, extent of injury, treatment appropriateness, and future medical needs from a neutral clinical perspective.
-The IME report is then available for use in settlement negotiations, motions, and trial.
+The IME report is then available for use in settlement negotiations, motions, depositions, and trial.

 Request an Independent Medical Evaluation